-To my amazement, the next time I stopped in I found out that people had bought some of my stuff!
+To my amazement, the next time I stopped in, I found out that people had bought some of my stuff!
 I had earned enough money to pay my rent for the month with pocket change left over and another payday coming before the end of the month.

 Buy it on Clearance, Sell it at Retail

-As I walked around the store, I noticed that some vendors must be purchasing things on clearance regularly because whenever a holiday rolled around their shelves would fill up with appropriate new in-the-box items.
-I became more mindful of clearance sales after holidays and started to put a few things aside.
+As I walked around the store, I noticed that some vendors must be purchasing things on clearance regularly because whenever a holiday rolled around, their shelves would fill up with appropriate new in-the-box items.
+I became more mindful of clearance sales after the holidays and started to put a few things aside.

 Be Among the First to Find a Good Deal

 There’s more to consigning than just selling and making money.
-If you spend much time in the shop, you’ll start to find things that have been on your wish list for some time.
+If you spend a lot of time in the shop, you’ll start to find things that have been on your wish list for some time.
 Most of the time, you’ll be able to buy the item at a price well below retail.
-I recently purchased a like-new laptop case that had everything I was looking for at the amazing price of $7.00.
+I recently purchased a like-new laptop case that had everything I was looking for at the fantastic price of $7.00.
 Another item that had been on my wishlist for a couple of years was an artificial tree.
 Even at 40% off at the local craft store, I couldn’t rationalize spending $45-$125 or more for something frivolous just for me.
 The day I found one at the thrift store for $14, complete with a string of white lights, I was ecstatic!